| Title: | Read Ethoscope Data |

 Implicitly, 20 individuals are in each experiment

-It serves as a simple example.Simple toy metadata defining three experiments, with one condition (test
+It serves as a simple example.Simple toy metadata defining three experiments, with one condition (test) per experiment.

 Implicitly, 20 individuals are in each experiment